-- Amendments to IAS 1, Presentation of Financial Statements ("IAS 1"), clarify how to classify debt and other liabilities as current or non-current.
-The amendments help to determine whether, in the statement of financial position, debt and other liabilities with an uncertain settlement date should be classified as current (due or potentially due to be settled within one year) or non-current.
-The amendments also include clarifying the classification requirements for debt an entity might settle by converting it into equity. - Amendments to IAS 1 change the requirements in IAS 1 with regard to disclosure of accounting policies.
+- Amendments to IAS 1 change the requirements in IAS 1 with regard to disclosure of accounting policies.
 Applying the amendments, an entity discloses its material accounting policies instead of its significant accounting policies.
 Further amendments to IAS 1 are made to explain how an entity can identify a material accounting policy. - Amendments to IAS 8, Accounting Policies, Changes in Accounting Estimates and Errors, replace the definition of a change in accounting estimates with a definition of accounting estimates.
 Under the new definition, accounting estimates are "monetary amounts in financial statements that are subject to measurement uncertainty". - Amendments to IAS 12, Income Taxes, specify how entities should account for deferred income taxes on transactions such as leases and decommissioning obligations.
 In specified circumstances, entities are exempt from recognizing deferred income taxes when they recognize assets or liabilities for the first time.
 The amendments clarify that the exemption does not apply to transactions such as leases and decommissioning obligations and that entities are required to recognize deferred income taxes on such transactions.